amerikonnor/ETL-project/README.md

 Database

 Since all of our data was based on the NFL teams; we decided to use a relational database.
 This let us store the team names in a table with a 'team_id', and then have a column 'team_id' in the rest of our tables to reference this instead of storing the team names every time.

+Our database has a teams table that contains the columns 'team_id' and 'team_name'.
+The team_id is how we then refer to the team in the other tables.
+The all_stats table contains the stats for every team from nfl.com. some examples of the stats are first downs, touchdowns, passing yards, etc.
+The allowed_all_stats tables contains the same kind of data as all_stats, but it has how many first downs, touchdowns, passing yards, etc. that each team allowed
+The pro_fb_net_rankings table has the rankings from ProFootballNetwork, as well as each team's record.
+This could be further cleaned by adding the team records somewhere more central to the database.

+Possibilities for Analysis

+The nfl_stats_rankings table is an example of how the other data can be used. the jupyter notebook file stat_based_rankings.ipynb uses the all_stats data to calculate a ranking for each team.